-1. Our Company has entered into long-term agreements with Jindal Pipes Limited purchasing our Products, in case of any disruption in agreement, our business, revenue & result will affect accordingly.
+5. Our Company has entered into long-term agreements with Jindal Pipes Limited purchasing our Products .

 We manufacture & supply the finished goods for "Jindal Pipes Limited" vide the renewed agreement dated April 01, 2023 under the brand name "Jindal Star"